GiorgosSimos/Ticketing-Web-App-Vistaseat.com/README.md

 - **Admin:** Has access to an admin dashboard to manage users, venues, and events

 ## 🧩 Architecture Highlights
-- **MVC + REST APIs** Clean separation of concerns with REST endpoints to expose data.
+- **MVC + REST APIs:** Clean separation of concerns with REST endpoints to expose data.
-- **PostgreSQL** Relational design with relationships between Users, Events, and Venues handled with JPA & Hibernate ORM
+- **PostgreSQL:** Relational design with relationships between Users, Events, and Venues handled with JPA & Hibernate ORM

-## 📖 Academic Context
+## 🎓 Academic Context
 This app is part of my MSc Dissertation at the University of Pireaus - Department of Informatics, titled:
 > Design and Development of an Integrated Ticketing and Seat Reservation System
 >
 The goal is to simulate a real-world ticketing platform while showcasing skills in software engineering, database design, and full-stack development.

-## 📌 Status
+## 🔄 Status
 🛠️ The project is a work in progress — continuously developed and expanded with more features and polish.

-## 📣 Final Note
+## 📋 Final Note
 vistaseat.com is a comprehensive ticketing platform that demonstrates the practical value of modern web technologies in streamlining event management.
 Designed with scalability, usability, and real-world application in mind,